 To get around censorship, choose a provider that has many servers located around the world.
 Using a server located outside of the country will let you access anything that has been blocked.

 That goes for geoblocks, as well.
 Connect to a server in the United States, for example, and you will be able to access U.S. Netflix even though it is only available there.
 Read more in our how to watch U.S. Netflix piece.
-On the other hand, if you want to access content only UAE residents can see, you’ll need to connect to a server located there, so make sure your provider offers one.
+On the other hand, if you want to access content only UAE residents can see, you’ll need to connect to a UAE IP address, so make sure your provider offers one.

 Speed is another key feature, especially if you are planning on streaming.
 No one likes to stare at a loading screen.
 If you’re streaming or downloading, you should also make sure there are no bandwidth caps.
 Without that, you’ll reach a given limit and the VPN service will quit working, leaving you vulnerable.